-Where else but at RailCamp can high school students replace a knuckle on a tank car, learn how to inspect a working steam locomotive in a real roundhouse, learn about state-of-the-art modern day railroad or take a course in railroad operations and dispatching?
-Every year, the NRHS sends lucky high school students to spend 5 days learning hands-on rail preservation techniques, study railroad history, and even learn about current career opportunities in the railroad industry.
+Where else but at RailCamp can high school students learn how to inspect a working steam locomotive in a real roundhouse, get “hands-on” with a state-of-the-art modern day railroad, or take a course in railroad operations and dispatching?
+Every year, the NRHS sends lucky high school students to a week-long camp where they’ll participate in railroad operations, interact with railroaders and learn about preservation techniques, railroad history and career opportunities.

-The NRHS offers two RailCamp programs; one at Scranton, Pennsylvania and a second in Tacoma, Washington.
-The program is open to high school boys and girls who are currently, Freshmen, Sophomores, Juniors, or Seniors (class of 2013).
-Individuals who enter the Freshmen year in 2013 will also be eligible to participate.
+The NRHS offers two summer RailCamp programs: one at Wilmington, Delaware and a second in Tacoma, Washington.
+The program is open to high school boys and girls who are currently, Freshmen, Sophomores, Juniors, or Seniors (class of 2014).
+Individuals who enter the Freshmen year in 2014 will also be eligible to participate.
+Scholarships are available.

 Applying to RailCamp

 2014 RailCamp sessions are open for enrollment.
 Detailed program information and an application can be downloaded here as a PDF document (updated February 21, 2014).
 E-mail NRHS with questions at email@example.com.